-ECU women's basketball: AAC announces schedule pairings
+ECU women’s basketball: AAC announces schedule pairings

-GREENVILLE, N.C. – The American Athletic Conference announced the women’s basketball pairings for the 2020-21 season on Wednesday.
+The American Athletic Conference announced the women’s basketball pairings for the 2020-21 season on Wednesday.
 All 11 league members will play a 16-game schedule, with each team playing six of its 10 opponents twice and four opponents once each, - two at home and two on the road.

 The Pirates’ conference schedule features home-and-home series against Cincinnati, Houston, SMU, Tulane, Tulsa and Wichita State.
 ECU played Houston, SMU, Tulsa and Wichita State twice during the 2019-20 campaign while hosting Tulane and visiting Cincinnati.